Jump to Departmental Services by following the links below:

 - King Township has made the difficult decision that—given the current and uncertain health climate related to COVID 19—offering a traditional, in-person camp experience for children and youth will not be a safe or feasible option this summer.

-- Township staff will be contacting each of the families who have registered for this year's summer camp program and full refunds will be processed over the next few weeks.
+- Township staff have contacted all families who have registered for this year's summer camp program and full refunds will be processed over the next few weeks.

 - As an alternative to King’s traditional summer camps offerings, there will be two new options for children to participate in this summer.
 Read the Media Release for more information.